ArnarValur/obsidian-gemini-tts/README.md

 - Only the text content is sent (after markdown cleaning)
 - No data is stored by the plugin
 - See [Google's Privacy Policy](https://policies.google.com/privacy) for API data handling

-## Troubleshooting

-### "API key is not set" error
-Make sure you've entered your Gemini API key in the plugin settings.

-### "No active note found" error
-Open a note in edit or reading mode before trying to read it.

-### "No audio data in response" error
-Check your API key is valid and has access to the Gemini TTS models.

-### Audio doesn't play
-- Check your device volume
-- Ensure your browser/Electron has audio permissions
-- Try a different note to rule out content issues

 ## Contributing